dpjanes/alexa-opendata/docs/firebase.md

 ## Get Settings

+This allows our code to access firebase (mostly).

 * select your project (if not already selected)
 * click on **Add Firebase to your web app**
 * copy the JSON object to `config.json` in the home folder of this project,